 This belief is the opposite of what is known as cessationism.
 As with continuationism, there are varying beliefs within the cessationist framework.
 But, as a whole, most cessationists believe that certain gifts of the Spirit ceased with the death of John, the apostle, and with the completion of what became the New Testament Scriptures.
 Some more ‘soft’ cessationists hold that all spiritual gifts are available today, but the ‘sign gifts’ (i.e. tongues, miracles, healings and even prophecy) are not to be normatively expected.

-Therefore, To Be Continued is here to put forth a solid biblical and theological case for continuationism – the continuance of all gifts of the Spirit, including prophecy, tongues, healings and miracles.
+Therefore, To Be Continued is here to put forth a biblical, theological and historical case for continuationism – the continuance of all gifts of the Spirit, including prophecy, tongues, healings and miracles.
 The articles we post will be along the lines of these various areas:

 To read more about the authors – Marv and Scott – click on our Authors page.